Cognitive Behavior Therapy Isn't The Be-All And End-All Of Treating Anxiety

 If you've already tried CBT and it didn't feel like it worked, you may worry something's wrong with you.
-You've done this amazing therapy everyone can't stop gushing about and didn't see what the all the fuss was about.
+You've done this amazing therapy everyone can't stop gushing over and didn't see what the all the fuss was about.
 You might conclude you're a lost cause, your anxiety is extra-severe, you're just not cut out for counseling, and so on.

 The fact is that while many people find CBT helpful, it isn't the be-all and end-all of anxiety treatment.
 Not everyone responds to it.
 Some clients give it an honest go, and it helps a bit, but not enough.
 It rubs other people the wrong way.
 They might chafe against its structured approach, or feel invalidated by its emphasis on logically disputing "irrational" thinking.

 There are other talk therapy models that you may click with more and get better results from.
 A few examples:

 - Therapy focused on processing the traumatic memories fueling your anxiety

 - Therapy based on mindfully accepting and acting in spite of your nerves, rather than fighting them